 Since the discovery of efficacious vaccines, widespread outbreaks of infectious diseases—hallmarks in the history of medicine and society—have become relatively rare occurrences in the United States and Japan.
 Thanks to numerous scientific and technological breakthroughs, measles, diphtheria, and rubella are now preventable, while highly debilitating or in some cases deadly scourges of polio and smallpox have been completely eradicated.
 Although such diseases are now under control, public health authorities continue to strive to ensure against new outbreaks of VPDs (vaccine preventable diseases) through education and the introduction of routine immunization programs.
 Universal consensus exists among health experts worldwide of the importance of vaccination.
-Nonetheless, even across countries in the same region, there are significant variations in terms of when and what vaccines should be administered, which stem from each individual nation’s policy environment and history of disease.
+Nonetheless, even across countries in the same region, there are significant variations in terms of when, where, and what vaccines should be administered, which stem from each individual nation’s policy environment and history of disease.
 This essay considers some of the differences in two countries, the United States and Japan.

 The recipients of the routine vaccines mentioned above are mainly infants and children.
 Through vaccination, their bodies develop immunity that will last, in most cases, a lifetime.
 However, not all vaccines offer such effective, long-term protection.
 Because viruses perpetually mutate, researchers must continue their efforts to develop new vaccines to combat them.
 One such example is the seasonal influenza vaccine.
 In this essay I highlight some observations I made during a recent sabbatical at Johns Hopkins University (JHU) in Baltimore, Maryland when I was affiliated with the Institute for the History of Medicine at the School of Medicine as a full-time faculty member from August 2018 to June 2019.
 The aim of this essay is to shed light on some of the salient differences in the vaccination practices in the United States and Japan through two observations: a mandatory flu vaccination program and provision of the flu vaccine at US drugstores.
-Though this essay, I hope to offer some insights as to how changes in regulatory policies affect vaccine practices in the United States and Japan.
+Through this essay, I hope to offer some insights as to how changes in regulatory policies affect vaccine practices in the United States and Japan.

 Mandatory flu vaccination in the United States